w3f/polkadot-wiki/docs/learn/learn-opengov.md

 days.
 Proposals submitted as part of the enactment of a prior referendum can set the enactment delay period as desired.
 Emergency proposals deal with major problems with the network that need to be "fast-tracked", which leads to shorter enactment times.

-## Adaptive Quorum Biasing

-Adaptive quorum biasing is no longer used in OpenGov and has been replaced with the Approval/Support system.

 ## Multirole Delegation